 Thus we realize that women are only restricted in ministry in a very small sense.
 In so many other ways, God wants to use women for His glory, and He has been doing that for thousands of years.
 Scripture speaks of many positive contributions that women have made to God’s kingdom, some of which we have already considered.
 Let us not forget that some of Jesus’ closest friends were women (see John 11:5), and that women supported His ministry financially (see Luke 8:1-3), something that is not said of any men.
 The woman at the well of Samaria shared Christ with the men of her village, and many believed in Him (see John 4:28-30, 39).
 A female disciple named Tabitha is said to have been “abounding with deeds of kindness and charity which she continually did” (Acts 9:36).
 It was a woman who anointed Jesus for burial, and He commended her for it when certain men complained (see Mark 14:3-9).
 Finally, the Bible records that it was women who wept for Jesus as He carried His cross through the streets of Jerusalem, something not said of any men.
 These examples and many like them should encourage women to rise up and fulfill their God-ordained ministries.
 We need them all!

-It is preceded in the actual book by other chapters that would be helpful, but not essential, for understanding this chapter.
+This chapter of The Disciple-Making Minister in preceded in the actual book by other chapters that would be helpful, but not essential, for understanding this one.
 If you would like to read those chapters first to gain a better understanding of the context of this chapter, please click here.
 You are welcome to download, print, copy, distribute or transmit these documents by any means, as long as the documents are unaltered and kept their entirety, and are not sold for profit. ©2004 by David Servant